More communities need to integrate health care and public health programming: Prince George's County, DC, etc.

 As I wrote in the comment stream, in 2007 I laid out a concept I called "HealthyDC" community clinics to deal with chronic disease management and wellness.
 It was inspired by the then new clinics being put in pharmacies.

-But the reality is that in A Pattern Language: Towns, Buildings, Construction, Christopher Alexander et al. (List of patterns) id out such a concept in the late 1970s as item #47 (Community) Health Centers, based on the Pioneer Health Centre experiment in Peckham, England.
+But the reality is that in A Pattern Language: Towns, Buildings, Construction, Christopher Alexander et al. (List of patterns) outlined the same concept in the late 1970s as item #47 (Community) Health Centers, based on the Pioneer Health Centre experiment in Peckham, England.

 - my first DC job was for a public health related organization